cocos/cocos-docs/en/components/sprite.md

 | Properties | Description
 | -------------- | ----------- |
-| Atlas | [Auto Atlas](../asset-workflow/atlas.md) which the Sprite display image resource belongs to.
+| Atlas | [Auto Atlas](../asset-workflow/atlas.md) which the Sprite display image resource belongs to. ( **Select In Atlas** button after Atlas, this feature is temporarily unavailable and we will optimize it as soon as possible)
 | Sprite Frame | [SpriteFrame image resource](../asset-workflow/sprite.md) which is used to render the Sprite.
+(The **Edit** button behind Sprite Frame is used to edit the nine rectangle grid cutting of the image resource, please refer to [Use a Sliced Sprite to make a UI image](../ui/sliced-sprite.md#-) for details)
 | Type | Rendering mode, currently includes `Simple`, `Sliced`, `Tiled`, `Filled` and `Mesh` five rendering modes.
 | Size Mode | Specify the size of the Sprite<br>`Trimmed` automatically fit to the size of the sprite cropped<br>`Raw` automatic fit for sprite original size<br>`Custom` use the node preset size.
 When the user manually modifies `Size` properties, `Size Mode` will be automatically set to `Custom`.
 | Trim | Whether the transparent pixel area is included in the node bounding box，please refer to [Auto Trim for SpriteFrame](../asset-workflow/trim.md).